v1k45/fanmo/readme.md

 The idea is to allow creators to create a page where they can list their membership tiers and accept donations.
 Fans can then support their favourite creators by becoming members or donating.
 Creators can offer rewards to their members by creating posts that are visible only to members of a certain tier.
 They can also offer one-time rewards to donors.

-It was made with Indian creators in mind, so it supports Indian payment methods like UPI, netbanking, and wallets.
+It was made with Indian creators in mind, razorpay seemed reliable enoguh, so the payment logic is tightly coupled aroound it.

 ## Why Open Source?